bloominstituteoftechnology/nasa-photo-of-the-day/DAY_TWO_README.md

 - This will be a continuation of the project you've already started.
 - Our goal here is to apply advance styling techniques for your React application.
 - You don't need to start from scratch.
 Use the work you did previously.
 - Let's say that the designs have changed.
-There are new ways and implimintations of doing things as time goes by.
+There are new ways and implementations of doing things as time goes by.
 As stated earlier, these are normal in the real world.
 It's time for us to dig into the code to make it better.

 ## _MVP Requirements:_